MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 In this example, we'll stop and start the KVP daemon `hv_kvp_daemon`.

-From there, you can stop the daemon's process using the pid (process ID) located in the second column of the above output.
+Stop the daemon's process using the pid (process ID) located in the second column of the above output.
 Alternately, you can find the right process using `pidof`.
 Since Hyper-V daemons run as root, you do need root permissions.

 ``` BASH
 sudo kill -15 `pidof hv_kvp_daemon`